mikerossi77/GameDar/README.md

 *     "courtName": "Oso Grande Elementary",
 *     "description": "2 full courts with 8 foot rims"
 * }
+* Press "Send"
 * This should create a new court.
-Respons should be:
+Response should be:
 * {
 *     "id": 1,
 *     "courtName": "Oso Grande Elementary",